 Because the peach skin is thin, you can cut the peach fruit with its skin attached to it.
-In this simple way to feed peach to chickens, your flock can get all the nutrients of both flesh and skin.
+In this simple way to feed peaches to chickens, your flock can get all the nutrients of both flesh and skin.

 Is Peach Flesh Safe For Your Chickens?

-Peach flesh is also safe for the chickens, like its skin.
+Peach flesh is also safe for chickens, like its skin.
 Your flock can take advantage of the water and vitamins present in the fruit.
 Plus, your chickens will love pecking and consuming peach fruit.
 The fruit has pulpy goodness your flock would love.

 Is Peach Seed Safe For Your Chickens?